 What is Nikujaga?

 Nikujaga, or Meat and Potato Stew (I’m not fond of the translation much), is one of the classic Japanese “mother’s recipes”.
 I have a regular non-pressure cooker Nikujaga recipe here.
 Do you have dishes like that in your cuisine?
-We call this type of dishes “ofukuro no aji (おふくろの味)”.
+We call this type of dish “ofukuro no aji (おふくろの味)”.
 It means the flavors/tastes that you are used to and feel nostalgic about, after eating mother’s cooking for years.

 Nikujaga is a staple dish to many Japanese.
 My dad likes potato dishes, so my mom made Korokke and Nikujaga often in her meal rotation when we were growing up.
 Nikujaga for me is definitely true comfort food.